maciejtarsa/schemachange-vs-snowflake-devops/README.md

 # Snowflake DevOps - first impressions and comparison with schemachange
 ![](images/devops-flow.png)

-## Resource lifecycle management tools
+## Snowflake resource lifecycle management tools

 There are a number of options for programmatically managing the lifecycle of Snowflake resources.
 Terraform has previously been a popular choice - however due to many issues encountered - it is not recommended for teams without a wealth of Terraform and Infrastructure-as-Code (IaC) experience.
 As an alternative, we have been using schemachange - a tool following an imperative-style approach.
 It provides a low barrier of entry for teams used to SQL language while offering a good set of functionalites.